This post is about mailbox migration in Microsoft 365 so we will focus only on Exchange Online and hybrid administration topics in this chapter.

 - Hybrid deployment migration

 A cutover migration is ideal for organizations with 1,000 mailboxes or less.
 The other important requirement for a cutover migration is that directory synchronization has not been established.
-The reason for this is because the cutover migration will create users in Office 365 as part of the process.
-Therefore, if directory synchronization is already synchronizing Active Directory (AD) objects to Office 365, you need to use a staged migration or migrate using a hybrid deployment.
+The reason for this is because the cutover migration will create users in Microsoft 365 as part of the process.
+Therefore, if directory synchronization is already synchronizing Active Directory (AD) objects to Microsoft 365, you need to use a staged migration or migrate using a hybrid deployment.
 You must disable directory synchronization if you would like to do a cutover migration.

-Before we look at how a cutover migration is set up, it is useful for you to know what happens when you execute a cutover migration.
+Before we look on how a cutover migration is set up, it is useful for you to know what happens when you execute a cutover migration.
 When a cutover migration is initiated, the following processes occur:

 - The migration service provisions new mailboxes in Exchange Online by reading the on-premises Exchange 2003 or 2007 address book.